 Clear autumn light

 The art museums in Malaga run a year-round calendar of exhibitions and this autumn is no exception with a choice of artists and styles to suit everyone.
-Highlights on the art scene if you’re visiting Malaga between late September 2019 and early 2020 are:
+Highlights on the art scene if you’re visiting Malaga between late September 2020 are: